spiritbro1/check-winner/README.md

-this repo will send notification to your telegram if metabuild hackathon has announced a winner
+this repo will send notification to your telegram if metabuild hackathon has announced a winner go to this channel https://t.me/areyawin if you're too lazy to setup your own bot

 # How to use